gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 2. Stereoscoping Rendering
    1. Creating and configuring a `LayerRenderer`
       1. Variable Rate Rasterization (Foveation)
-      2. Organising the Metal textures used for presenting the rendered content on Apple Vision
+      2. Organizing the Metal Textures Used for Presenting the Rendered Content
-   3. Vertex Amplification
+   2. Vertex Amplification
-      1. Preparing to render with Support for Vertex Amplification
+      1. Preparing to Render with Support for Vertex Amplification
-      2. Encoding and submitting a render pass to the GPU
+      2. Encoding and Submitting a Render Pass to the GPU
       3. Enabling Vertex Amplification for a Render Pass
       4. Computing the View and Projection Matrices for Each Eye
-      5. Adding Vertex Amplification to our shaders
+      5. Adding Vertex Amplification to our Shaders
+         1. Vertex Shader
+         2. Fragment Shader
       6. Rendering
-   3. Supporting both stereoscopic and flat 2D display rendering
+   3. Supporting Both Stereoscopic and Flat 2D Display Rendering
       1. Two Rendering Paths. `LayerRenderer.Frame.Drawable` vs `MTKView`.
       3. Adapting our Vertex Shader
+   4. Gotchas
 3. Updating and Encoding a Frame of Content
    1. Rendering on a Separate Thread
    2. Fetching a Next Frame for Drawing